McHale's Navy (1997 film): Cast

+Production

+In September 1995, it was reported that a feature film adaptation of McHale's Navy was in development with The Bubble Factory for Universal Pictures.
+The United States Navy declined to participate in the film's production with executive producer Lance Hool stating their rejection was on the basis of the film not being a "Top Gun recruitment picture".
+As a result, the production took place in Mexico where the film instead received cooperation with the Mexican Navy but had to build salvaged PT boats from the ground up.

+Initially Tom Arnold had been set to play Ralph Kramden in a film version The Honeymooners for Savoy Pictures, but after receiving a $4 million offer to star in McHale's Navy he abandoned The Honeymooners in order to sign on.

 Reception

 Box office

 The film earned $2,128,565, ranking 7th place at the box office in its opening weekend.
 Its final total came to $4,529,843, against a production budget of $42 million.

 Sidney Sheinberg, whose production company The Bubble Factory produced the film for Universal, said: "McHale’s Navy was a disaster.
 I'm not pretending it wasn’t a disaster".

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 18 out of 100, based on 10 critics, indicating "overwhelming dislike".
 Audiences surveyed by CinemaScore gave the film an average grade of "C+" on scale of A to F.

 Mick LaSalle of the San Francisco Chronicle wrote in a very negative review: "By the end, this soporific comedy makes 105 minutes feel more like a two-year hitch."

 Leonard Klady of Variety wrote: "Time and adapters have not been kind to the fun-loving series."

 Awards

 McHale's Navy was nominated for a Razzie Award for Worst Remake or Sequel, losing to Speed 2: Cruise Control.
 It won the awards for Worst Actor (Arnold) and Worst Resurrection of a TV Show at the 1997 Stinkers Bad Movie Awards.